 - Intel Iris Xe graphics, Optional Nvidia GeForce MX350 (as reviewed)

 - Dual copper heat pipes cooling system

-- 15 hours battery life, fast-charging
+- 15 hour claimed battery life

 - Dual-band Intel Wi-Fi 6 (Gig+)